opportus/object-mapper/README.md

 ### Automatic Mapping

-`PathFinderInterface` strategy implementations like those covered next can be combined.
+Remember that `PathFinderInterface` implementations such as those covered next in this section can get combined.

 #### Static Path Finder